bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 on something you've learned, and so on.
 The goal here is to make the whole team better in the process.

-Keep in mind that you are reviewing what someone worked on really hard, so always be respectful.
+Keep in mind that you are reviewing something that someone else has worked on really hard, so always be respectful.
 The guidelines from GitHub for giving feedback are a good reference:

 > - Familiarize yourself with the context of the issue, and reasons why this Pull Request exists.
 > - If you disagree strongly, consider giving it a few minutes before responding; think before you react.